A big thank-you to the Culpeper Chamber of Commerce for their continued support of our Trailblazers!

 The week concluded with a joint trip — Fire and EMT students toured the Culpeper County Public Safety Communications Center and the Culpeper County Office of Emergency Services.
 Fire students also took part in a hands-on exercise where they had to guide each other in building a LEGO structure, using only radio communication and the skills they had practiced throughout the week.

-20 days ago, Culpeper Technical Education Center
+2 months ago, Culpeper Technical Education Center

 A group of students and instructors stand together in front of a Culpeper County Emergency Services ambulance.
 The students wear uniforms, some in red shirts and others in blue, each holding orange bags.
 Instructors and staff members stand alongside them, with trees and greenery in the background